migueldeicaza/MonoTouch.Dialog/JSON.md

 nested controller.
 In that case, the extra property "type" must be set to "root".

+### url ###

+If the "url" property is set, if the user taps on this RootElement, the code will request a file from the specified url and will make the contents the new information displayed.

+You can use this to create extend the user interface from the server based on what the user taps.

 ### group ###

 If set, this sets the groupname for the root element.
 Group names